dkeech/windowworldomaha.com-new/README.md

-# Window World of Jersey Coast
+# Window World of Omaha

 A Breeze theme repo using the Breeze Child theme.
 This repo contains all website specific files based from the public web root.
 The Breeze theme can be found in the standalone [Breeze Repo](https://github.com/trimarkdigital/breeze).